KVG55/Draw-With-Mouse/README.md

 # Draw-With-Mouse
-simple repository for prototype of graphic editor Platform project 4.7.2 Strict On.
+simple repository for prototype of graphic editor Platform project 4.7.2 Strict On.Blank.
 The program is published in 2022 studio.
 The file of the first form of the project is the most detailed.